 - Columns

 - Calculations

-- · Global Variables (single values or Arrays)
+- Global Variables

 Destination Data Provider - Available Types

 · Columns Only

 Related foundsets are loaded in the context of a single source table record, which is already known.
 Therefore, any global variables, as well as the source record's calculations can be evaluated and used as a key.
 However, only columns from the destination table can be used as the dynamic data providers cannot be evaluated on behalf of destination records before they are loaded.